benw000/Object-Detection/README.md

 This is an iterative pipeline for improving object detection models, specifically to train them to better detect sports balls (footballs, basketballs, golfballs etc.)

 #### Data
-This project works with video data taken from the Sports-1M dataset, a collection of 1 million YouTube videos which were tagged with a particular sport by the YouTube API. \
+This project works with video data taken from the **[Sports-1M](https://github.com/gtoderici/sports-1m-dataset/tree/master)** dataset, a collection of 1 million YouTube videos which were tagged with a particular sport by the YouTube API. \
-Users either work with a preprocessed dataset of videos, containing ~1200 existing human annotations by the author, or they construct their own custom dataset by downloading a number of videos from the Sports-1M set, extract frames from these, and then manually label a subset of those frames.
+Users either work with a preprocessed dataset of videos, containing ~1200 human-labelled images and ~3000 unlabelled, or they construct their own custom dataset.
+This is done in the preprocessing scripts by downloading a number of videos from the Sports-1M set, extracting frames from these, and then manually labelling a subset of those frames.

 #### Active Learning Loop